jvs/spk/design.md

 ### Timing Semantics

 All emitted events use current system time (not original event time).
-This ensures temporal consistency and prevents timing bugs.
+For example, if a node is processing an event, and emits an event of its own, this new event gets the current system time, not the time of the original event that the node was handling.

 ## Core Language Constructs